An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Generalised linear models

-The~$n$ measured values $\{y_{i}\}_{i=1,\ldots,n}$ for the single {\bf dependent variable} are assembled in a vector \be \boldsymbol{y} := \left( \right) \in \mathbb{R}^{n \times 1} \ . \ee The $\boldsymbol{y}$-data may be discrete or continuous, it may be binary by nature, represent counts, or take any real value from a pre-specified range.
-The data for the dependent variable~$\boldsymbol{y}$ is to be predicted from the data for the independent variables contained in~$\boldsymbol{X}$ via the {\bf statistical model} one seeks to construct.
-In describing the model-building process, we will limit considerations to the discussion of additive {\bf main effects} of the independent variables, and point to the literature for the numerous possibilities of including non-additive {\bf interaction effects}.
-The latter are to be seen as an option for devising {\bf statistical models} of a higher degree of flexibility, though at the price of being more difficult to interpret.
+The~$n$ measured values $\{y_{i}\}_{i=1,\ldots,n}$ for the single \textbf{dependent variable}~$Y$ are assembled in a vector \be \boldsymbol{y} := \left( \right) \in \mathbb{R}^{n \times 1} \ . \ee The $\boldsymbol{y}$-data may vary discretely or continuously, it may be binary in nature, represent counts, or take any real value from a pre-specified range.
+The data for the dependent variable~$\boldsymbol{y}$ is to be predicted from the data for the independent variables contained in~$\boldsymbol{X}$ via the \textbf{statistical model} one seeks to construct.
+In describing the model-building process, we will limit considerations to the discussion of additive \textbf{main effects} of the independent variables, and point to the literature for the numerous possibilities of including non-additive \textbf{interaction effects}.
+The latter are to be seen as an option for devising \textbf{statistical models} of a higher degree of flexibility, though at the price of introducing a higher number of unknown \textbf{model parameters} and being more difficult to interpret.